Your Nutrition and the Environment - Eight weeks starts Thursday April 3 2025

 Registration Information: Here

-Amazing Health Recipes - School of Extended Learning
+Amazing Health Recipes - Expired

 Need some simple and practical ideas for meals and snacks?
 Learn how to select and cook meals that are environmentally friendly, healthy and delicious.
 We will focus on locally sourced whole foods to stabilize moods, reduce food cravings, sustain your energy, achieve healthy weight, enhance performance, reduce inflammation and provide the key to Longevity.
 Class is hands-on with cooking activities for everyone.